simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 - **FIDO2/WebAuthn** standard compliance
 - **Simple user experience** (plug in or tap device)

-If this is "too much hassle" for law enforcement personnel, they **should not have access** to national surveillance systems.
+If this is "too much hassle" for law enforcement personnel, they **shouldn't have access** to national surveillance systems.

 ______